Skip to Content

 Namur and Dinant are quite similar as small towns in the Wallonia region of Belgium.
 They both offer local beer to try, a citadel to tour, and outstanding river views!

 They’re the ultimate Belgian town: both small enough to visit in one day but will each take your breath away in their own way.
+So which one should you visit?
+Namur, Dinant or Both!?

 The-Belgian-coast